 St Patrick’s, Cornwall Road, Waterloo – the nearest church to Conway Hall, right around the corner away from the river.
-Sunday Masses at 5.30pm (vigil), 9am and 11am.
+Sunday Masses: 9am,11am, and Saturday 5.30pm (vigil).
 Run by Franciscans, this is the smallest church in the Archdiocese of Southwark and known for its friendly cultural diversity.
 Go and experience global Catholicism in London and a real parish of local people.

-St George’s RC Cathedral, Southwark – where we will have our opening Mass of the semester.
+St George’s RC Cathedral, Southwark – where we sometimes have our opening Mass of the semester.
 This is right by the grand Imperial War Museum, the other side of Waterloo Station.
 Not to be confused with the Anglican Cathedral in Southwark, which is right by London Bridge Station.
 Sunday Masses: 8am, 10am (Family Mass), 11.30am (Sung Mass), 1pm (Spanish Mass), 6pm (Contemporary Music), and Saturday 6pm (vigil).

 Westminster Cathedral – NOT Westminster Abbey by the Houses of Parliament, but instead further up Victoria St on the left hand side behind a ‘piazza’ or square.
 It is instantly identifiable by its distinctive Byzantine style and red-and-white stripes.
 It is home to a wonderful organ and world-class choir that offer arguably the best Catholic music in England.
 If you want to hear the full choir, aim for the 10.30am Sunday Mass or Vespers at 3.30pm on Sunday (which is followed by a free organ recital).
 During the week Vespers is sung at 5pm (without the boy choristers on Wed), with Mass at 5.30pm.
 The choristers will be on holiday until early September.

 Corpus Christi, Maiden Lane – unassuming from the outside, this beautiful church is right by Covent Garden.
-Sunday Masses: 6pm (vigil), 9.30am and 11.30am.
+Sunday Masses: 9.30am, 11.30am and Saturday 6pm (vigil).
 Latin Mass, 6.30pm Mondays; weekday Masses 1.05pm.

-St Patrick’s, Soho – recently re-opened after a major refurbishment project, this is a popular church for young Catholics in the city.
+St Patrick’s, Soho is a popular church for young Catholics in the city.
 They have daily Mass at 12.45pm and their music at the weekend is renowned for being particularly fine.
 Sunday Masses: 11am, 5pm, 6pm (Spanish), and Saturday 6pm (vigil).

 Some Protestant churches in London:

-St John the Evangelist – Conway Hall is right next to St John’s.
+St John’s Church at Waterloo – Conway Hall is right next to St John’s.
 Morning prayer 8.30am Monday to Friday.
 Sunday Masses: 9am and 10.30am.